Non-Medical Aspect of

 The survey was commissioned by the Personal Care Products Council Foundation, a charitable organization established by Personal Care Products Council, the trade association that represents the cosmetics industry.
 The Personal Care Products Council Foundation is the founder of Look Good Feel Better®, a national public service program created from the concept that if a woman with cancer can be helped to look good, her improved self-esteem will help her to approach her disease and treatment with greater confidence.

-Look Good Feel Better is offered through a partnership with the Personal Care Products Council Foundation, the American Cancer Society (ACS), one of the nation’s largest voluntary health organizations, and the National Cosmetology Association (NCA), a national organization of hairstylists, wig experts, estheticians, makeup artists and nail technicians.
+Look Good Feel Better is offered through a partnership with the Personal Care Products Council Foundation and the National Cosmetology Association (NCA), a national organization of hairstylists, wig experts, estheticians, makeup artists and nail technicians.

 Oncologists consider the non-medical aspects of cancer care to be very important to the patient’s well-being.

 - 75 percent of the oncologists surveyed consider the non-medical aspects of cancer to be very important.

 - 23 percent consider the non-medical aspects to be somewhat important.

 Oncologists and patients generally agree that support programs providing non-medical cancer care can be effective in improving the patient’s quality of life.

 - 82 percent of oncologists who have had female patients participate in a support program believe they are extremely or very effective.